richardso21/resume/RSOresume.typ

 *LC-3 Program Assembler and Simulator* #link("https://github.com/richardso21/complxer")[#icon[]] |
 _Go, Assembly, Little Computer 3_ #h(1fr) 12/2022
-  - Built a computer simulator in *Golang* that executes object files, satisfying nearly all specifications of the LC-3 ISA.
+  - Built a computer simulator in *Golang* that assembles and executes programs, satisfying most specifications of the LC-3 ISA.
+  - Created while I was still a student for the course that taught the LC-3 assembly language and architecture (CS 2110).
-  - Assembler supports syntax error checking and conversion from LC-3 assembly into object (binary) executables.
+  // - Assembler supports syntax error checking and conversion from LC-3 assembly into object (binary) executables.

 // *eyePause* | _Typescript, Electron_
 //   - Engineered a desktop application to track screen-on time and assist users in taking regular breaks from the screen.